Cisco Umbrella

 The next level of the SASE journey would be with Cisco Umbrella.
 So, we still have the SD-WAN network and security capabilities enabled.
 An SD-WAN fabric provides a secure connection to connect to Cisco Umbrella, gaining all the benefits of the SD-WAN connecting model, such as auto tunnel and intelligent traffic steering.

-Now, this can be mixed with the capabilities of cloud security from Cisco Umbrella.
-So now, with these two products combined, we are beginning to fill out our defense in the depth layer of security functions.
-There will also be multiple security features that work together to strengthen your security posture.
+This can be combined with Cisco Umbrella’s cloud security capabilities.
+So, with these two products combined, we are beginning to fill out our defense in the depth layer of security functions.
+Multiple security features will also work together to strengthen your security posture.

 SD-WAN SASE: Connecting the SASE Network